 Educators face a number of limitations in traditional learning environments.
 Student engagement can be low because of the number of people in each class, and valuable time for reinforcing and discussing content can be lost in the rush to introduce new content.
 Learn how educational video can help instructors overcome these limitations.

 Brad Wheeler from the Center for Teaching and Learning gives an overview of a digital media training model and how it can be used to assist in student learning.
 The

 Whether you’re in communications, the arts, or science and engineering, expressing your work through multimedia is becoming a critical skill.
 Pitching a new idea?
 Presenting your research?
 Video can add

-The regional user group meeting for Kaltura users in Massachusetts, New Hampshire, Connecticut, and Rhode Island will be hosted at Digital Learning & Innovation.
-Kaltura is a cloud-based video management system for storing, publishing and streaming videos, video collections and other media.
-At Boston University, the system is called MyMedia, and integrates with Blackboard and Sakai,
+The regional meeting for university Kaltura users in Massachusetts, New Hampshire, Connecticut, and Rhode Island is being hosted at Boston University through Digital Learning & Innovation.
+Kaltura is a cloud-based video

 BU’s Intuitive New Video Capture Tool, CaptureSpace BU recently adopted MyMedia/Kaltura as its supported video sharing platform.
 Kaltura CaptureSpace is a screen recording software within MyMedia, the university’s new platform for educational

 BU recent adopted the Kaltura Video streaming platform, and have branded it MyMedia the Instructional Video Streaming Platform.
 Some of the benefits of MyMedia are its: Integration with Blackboard Unlimited storage Powerful

 MyMedia [a.k.a Kaltura] is a platform that allows you to publish instructional videos for your students to access through Blackboard.
 Tomorrow (Tuesday, March 7) from 10:30am to noon our MyMedia specialist, Wendell